wemake-services/wemake-python-styleguide/docs/pages/api/debugging.rst

 Viewing module contents
 -----------------------

-You can use ``./scripts`` folder with python scripts to reveal the internals of python files:
+To reveal internals of the Python files, you can use following options:

-1. ``./scripts/parse.py`` will show you
-   pretty-printed ``ast`` contents of a module
+* ``./scripts/parse.py`` will show you pretty-printed ``ast`` contents of a module
-2. ``./scripts/tokens.py`` will show you tokens that module consists off
+* ``tokelor`` will show you tokens that module consists off

 We recommend to create a simple file with just the part that does not work.
 We usually call this file ``ex.py`` and remove it before the actual commit.

-It might not be enough to find some complex cases.
+It might not be enough to find some complex cases, but it helps.

 Test-driven development
 -----------------------